sarahelsaig/DerelictCore.FractalGit/README.md

 # DerelictCore.FractalGit

-A git graphial frontend with submodule operations in mind
+A git graphical frontend with submodule operations in mind and for those who are also comfortable using the command line.